Work-Study & Student Jobs

 Types of Student Employment

-- Work Study is a federal student aid program that provides part-time employment.
-Students who file the FAFSA closest to October 1st each year, select interest in work study on the FAFSA, and demonstrate financial need may be awarded.
+- Work-Study is a federal student aid program that provides part-time employment.
+Students who file the FAFSA closest to October 1 each year, select interest in work-study on the FAFSA, and demonstrate financial need may be awarded.
 Wages earned from participation in the program helps students with monthly educational and personal expenses, but are not deducted from the college bill.
-The current wage rate for most work-study jobs is $11.10/hour.
-Over the next few years the typical hourly wage rate is scheduled to increase to $12.50.
+The current wage rate for most work-study jobs is $11.80/hour.
+On December 31, 2020 the NYS minimum wage rate is scheduled to increase to $12.50/hour.

 - Temporary Service offers part-time student jobs in various departments across campus.
 Like work-study, wages earned from temp service helps students with monthly educational and personal expenses, but are not deducted from the college bill.
-The current wage rate for most temp service jobs is $11.10/hour.
-Over the next few years the typical hourly wage rate is scheduled to increase to $12.50.
+The current wage rate for most temp service jobs is $11.80/hour.
+On December 31, 2020 the NYS minimum wage rate is scheduled to increase to $12.50/hour.

 - Off-Campus jobs may be available in professional offices, restaurants, retail establishments and other local businesses.
 Area residents also hire students for help with childcare, yardwork or housework.

-- Resident Assistant positions help reduce students housing and board costs, in return for serving as a role model, offering peer assistance and direction to students.
-Visit housing to learn more about becoming a RA.
+- Community Advocate (CA) positions help reduce students housing and board costs, in return for building community by providing programming, floor meetings and assistance with residence hall safety and security.
+Visit Campus Housing and Community Living to learn more about becoming a CA.

 - Graduate Assistantships are available in housing, administrative and academic areas on campus.
 Funding supplied to graduate assistants comes in the form of tuition scholarships and direct stipends.
 Learn more about SUNY Plattsburgh’s graduate assistantships.